HuwCheston/PS-Supervision/_sources/content/ex1/exercise_1_section_2.md

 :::{note}
 The Windows version of MEA requires at least Windows 7.
 The Mac version requires OSX 10.13 or later.
+If you're using a Mac and receive a warning along the lines of 'MEA_4_11a can't be opened because Apple cannot check it for malicious software', you will need to temporarily override your Mac security settings (don't worry, the app is perfectly safe).
+First, go to Security & Privacy.
+Next, click the Open Anyway button in the General pane to confirm your intent to open or install the app.
+If this doesn't work, you can also try dragging and dropping the download to your applications folder, and then right clicking on it to run.
+If none of these options work, please send me an email and I'll see what I can do!
 :::

 ## Select ONE performance for further study, download both videos.